jawj/zapatos-docs/src/index.md

 It returns an `UpsertReturnable` or `UpsertReturnable[]`.
 An `UpsertReturnable` is the same as a `JSONSelectable` except that it includes one additional property, `$action`, taking the string `'INSERT'` or `'UPDATE'` so as to indicate which eventuality occurred for each row.

 The optional fourth argument is an `options` object.
+Available options are `returning` and `extras` (see documentation for `insert`), plus `updateColumns` and `noNullUpdateColumns`.

+* The `updateColumns` allows you to specify a subset of columns (as either one name or an array of names) that are to be updated on conflict.
+For example, you might want to leave a `createdAt` field alone.

-Available options are `returning` and `extras` (see documentation for `insert`), plus `noNullUpdateColumns`.
-The `noNullUpdateColumns` option takes a column name or array of column names which are not to be overwritten with `NULL` in the case that the `UPDATE` branch is taken.
+* The `noNullUpdateColumns` option takes a column name or array of column names which are not to be overwritten with `NULL` in the case that the `UPDATE` branch is taken.

 Let's say we have a table of app subscription transactions: